 UFO.
 Funds were raised for "The Explorer Motor Company'' to produce a real-life version of the futuristic, gull-winged car driven by Commander Straker in this British sci-fi series.
 A plastic mold of the vehicle was made (to be called "Quest"), but the company never got off the ground.

-And now, So Random! as a real life show, which recently premiered. in fact, one commercial actually referred to it as The Show Within a Show that's now its own show.
+So Random! as a real life show, which recently premiered. in fact, one commercial actually referred to it as The Show Within a Show that's now its own show.

 Kamen Rider Double has the radio show Healing Princess, which has actually been released on TV Asahi's website and has even been fansubbed.
 They are also marketing real-world copies of the heroes' clothing, complete with the Windscale designer's imprint.
 Naturally, the belts for all the riders can be bought.
 Some series even have a 1:1 scale replica made for adult fans.